rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 ## Conway's law - software world

 Conway’s law has a very strong influence on IT solutions and products.
-Eric Raymond, the co-founder of Open Source Initiative, described in [Jargon](http://catb.org/~esr/jargon/html/C/Conways-Law.html), że: „If you have four groups working on a compiler, you'll get a 4-pass compiler.”
+Eric Raymond, the co-founder of Open Source Initiative, described in [Jargon](http://catb.org/~esr/jargon/html/C/Conways-Law.html), that: „If you have four groups working on a compiler, you'll get a 4-pass compiler.”
 That is a description of a simple observation:

 * There are separate groups that have to cooperate,
 * During the discussion, they define their conditions and requirements,